Fix: An Attempt Was Made to Access a Socket in a Way Forbidden by its Access Permissions

 Setting the Startup type of the ICS to Manual

-You can typically resolve this issue by whitelisting the connection that is being blocked from your AV settings.
-Keep in mind that the steps to establish a whitelist rule will differ depending on your security solution client.
+You can typically resolve this issue by whitelisting the blocked connection in your antivirus settings.
+Keep in mind that the steps to set up a whitelist rule will vary depending on your security solution.

-Method 3: Adding an exclusion to the Windows Firewall
+3. Add an Exclusion to the Windows Firewall

-1. Press Windows key + R to open up a Run dialog box.
-Next, type “firewall.cpl” and press Enter to open up Windows Defender Firewall.
+1. Press Win + R, type “firewall.cpl“, and press Enter to open Windows Defender Firewall.

 Run dialog: firewall.cpl